-• TokenList: A sequence of zero or more tokens Each token either a command, an identifier, an operator, a number following JSON specification, a wrapped fragment list, a wrapped text, or a nested token list enclosed by a pair of square brackets [].
+• TokenList: A sequence of zero or more tokens Each token either a command, an identifier, an operator, a number following JSON specification, or a nested token list enclosed by a pair of parentheses (), a pair of square brackets [], or a pair of pure braces {}.
 The result is a TokenList node type.